pdidev/pdi/CONTRIBUTING.md

 ## API visibility levels

-There are four level of visibilty defined for PDI:
+There are four levels of visibility:

 | **API**                |  **Exposed**  | **Headers**         |
 | :--------------------  |:-------------:| :--------------:|